 Music comes up again and again, as well as the inclusion of lyrics to several great songs.
 Were there any other musicians or songs that you wanted to write about that didn’t make it into this collection?

 So many.
 Bands like Bikini Kill or Sleater-Kinney or The Clash all pretty much gave me life as a kid.
 One of my freelance jobs is researching and writing liner notes for Light In The Attic Records, and last year I was doing a big project for them and got to connect with an obscure musician named Robb Kunkel.
 In one afternoon phone call, he basically changed my life and encouraged me to take some big risks—and I was supposed to be interviewing him.
 A short while later, I learned he was in the hospital, and we had this amazing end-of-life conversation that was basically the conversation I never got to have with my dad before he passed.
 So I’m currently trying to write something about Robb, too.

 Who are the writers or essayists that inspire you?

 I seek out and read a lot of women writers: Roxane Gay, Wendy C. Ortiz, and Melissa Febos are a few of my current favorites.
 I love Emily Nussbaum’s and Jia Tolentino’s work in The New Yorker (and her prior stuff at Jezebel).
 I also loved Abigail Ulman’s short story debut Hot Little Hands—talk about troubled girls!—and I am currently trying to ride the Elena Ferrante wave.

 In one word, what would you say is the central theme to these essays?

 Do you have any words of wisdom for fellow nonfiction writers?

-Alyssa Cohorn is the Managing Editor of Pine Hills Review and an MFA student at The College of Saint Rose.
+Alyssa Cohorn is a former managing editor of Pine Hills Review and a graduate of the M.F.A. program at The College of Saint Rose.
 She writes nonfiction and poetry while avoiding the cold weather of Albany, NY.